garganshul108/GitHub-Graph-Extension/README.md

 #### NOTE: The extenstion will work for every page you visit, with profile set correctly at the correct location

+## :star2: Issues and Contributions
+- Want to contribute and be a part of this small project.
+Check the simplest contributing guidelines [here](https://github.com/garganshul108/Code-With-Mosh-Playlist-Downloader/blob/master/CONTRIBUTING.md)
+- Contributions don't have to be very special.
+From 'simple typos' to 'serious bugs' all kinds of contributions are welcome! :smile:

 Thanks! :heart:

 ## :cake: Thanks